Tree Removal Cost

 common beech tree removal cost

-Beech trees can live up to 300 years and are most common in England's southern and central parts.
+Beech trees can live up to 300 years in certain conditions, and are most common in England's southern and central parts.

 These trees prefer dry, chalky soils for optimum growth.
 Similar to an oak tree, common beech trees tend to grow up to around 40m.